Restoring Connectivity in Vascular Segmentation using a Learned Post-Processing Model: Introduction

 \section{Introduction}

-Blood vessel segmentation is a crucial step for various tasks such as blood flow simulation or 3D modeling, and enhancing our understanding of vascular networks physiology, pathologies.
-However, segmenting blood vessels is challenging due to their thin and tortuous nature, making them easily altered by noise and artefacts.
+Blood vessel segmentation is a crucial step for various tasks such as blood flow simulation or 3D modeling, and enhancing our understanding of vascular networks physiology, and pathologies.
+However, segmenting blood vessels is challenging due to their thin and tortuous nature, making them easily altered by noise and artifacts.
 This often results in fragmented blood vessel segmentations which is a major problem for most downstream tasks.

-For over thirty years, methods have been introduced to enhance both the quality and the connectivity of blood vessels segmentation.
+For over thirty years, methods have been introduced to enhance both the quality and the connectivity of blood vessel segmentation.
 Several unsupervised filtering approaches were first proposed.
-Vesselness filters~\cite{jonas_article} aim at enhancing the signal from blood vessels and decrease the one from other non-tubular structures.
+Vesselness filters~\cite{jonas_article} aims at enhancing the signal from blood vessels and decreasing the one from other non-tubular structures.
 These filters are designed to detect blood vessels at different scales, employing either a Gaussian-scale paradigm and Hessian-based features extraction ~\cite{frangi1998multiscale, sato1998three}, or a mathematical morphology approach using paths as structuring elements ~\cite{Merveille:PAMI:17}.
 These filters are usually the first step of more complex segmentation pipelines \cite{miraucourt2015variational, merveille2019n, chung2018accurate}.

 However, determining hyperparameters for these filters can be challenging and there is no guarantee on the connectivity of the vascular tree.
 Alternative unsupervised methods, such as tracking~\cite{carrillo2007recursive} or minimal path methods~\cite{liao2017progressive} can ensure the structure connectivity.
 Nevertheless, these methods require a time-consuming user interaction to define seed points.
 All these approaches are further limited by having to explicitly model blood vessels.